MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-proactive-message.md

 ## Send proactive message

-The second controller, the _notify_ controller, is responsible for sending the proactive message to the bot.
+The second controller, the _notify_ controller, is responsible for sending the proactive message to the user.
 It uses the following steps to generate a proactive message.

 1. Retrieves the reference for the conversation to which to send the proactive message.
 1. Calls the adapter's _continue conversation_ method, providing the conversation reference and the turn handler delegate to use.
 (The continue conversation method generates a turn context for the referenced conversation and then calls the specified turn handler delegate.)